Get started

 mapSpain and giscoR

-If you need to plot Spain along with another countries, consider using giscoR package, that is installed as a dependency when you installed mapSpain.
-A basic example:
+If you need to plot Spain alongside other countries, use the giscoR package, which is installed as a dependency of mapSpain.
+Here is a basic example:

 library(giscoR)